Help center

 Open Source Notices

 The OSS attribution and license inventory is reviewed as part of the release process.
-When an OSS component or scanner tool changes, the platform admin inventory, this help notice, and the legal references are updated together before production promotion.
+When a reviewed component changes, this help notice and the legal references are updated together before production promotion.
 Public machine-readable artifacts are available at /legal/open-source.json and /legal/sbom.cdx.json.

 Troubleshooting